Jeremy12106/toolbox/README.md

 - Input: A Youtube URL
 - Output: The audio file will be saved in the specified folder, such as `MP3` or `M4A`.

+### Line Stickers Scraping

+A simple Python script to scrape and download stickers from a LINE Stickers Shop URL.
+This script extracts sticker images from the specified URL and saves them in a well-organized folder structure.

+- Input: A LINE Stickers Shop URL
+- Output: Sticker files (PNG format) saved in the `line_stickers/<pack_name>` folder.